tfe2-modding/tfe2-modding.github.io/Proposed Features.md

 ### `ModTools.onCityCreate(callback: city->void)`

 This function would run whenever a city is created, allowing for initialization to happen.
 The advantage of this is not needing to try and extend the constructor for the City class.

 **Accepted**: Feature will be included in the next update.

+### `skyColors` property for custom scenarios

+This would add a new optional key to a scenario JSON file that held an array of sky colors.
+Each sky color would have two keys:

+- `color` (color) - The color of the sky.
+- `time` (number) - The time to display the color.

+This could be used to create custom atmospheres and make each scenario feel unique.
+Advantages of this being it's a new feature.

+**Accepted**: Feature will be included in the next update.